Religion

 "But certainly God has heard me; He has attended to the voice of my prayer.
 Blessed be God, Who has not turned away my prayer, Nor His mercy from me!"

-Understanding: God hears and responds to our prayers, showing His love and attentiveness to our needs.
+In plain words: God hears and responds to our prayers, showing His love and attentiveness to our needs.

 Questions people ask about this topic